Timgill987/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+sessions are used to store data on the client side, and server side. it is used to persist information

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt encrypts passwords

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt makes it harder for attackers to reverse hashes into passwords

 - [ ] What are the three parts of the JSON Web Token?

+header, payload, signature.

 ## Minimum Viable Product